gnprice/tsflower/README.md

   - Have React and React Native available to import from sample files.
 Pull in as dev dependencies, then?

+  - Give the driver an option (`--interlinear`, for "interlinear text"?) to include the original as a comment next to every statement, not only when there's an error.
+Then use that when running on sample files, so that they're self-contained to read to look for discrepancies.

   - Act on some packages in integration directory, much the same as on sample files.  ...
 Maybe don't keep expected output in version control;